-This Annex II may be modified by a mutual written decision entered into between the Competent Authorities of Croatia and the United States: (1) to include additional Entities and accounts that present a low risk of being used by U.S. Persons to evade U.S. tax and that have similar characteristics to the Entities and accounts described in this Annex II as of the date of signature of the Agreement; or (2) to remove Entities and accounts that, due to changes in circumstances, no longer present a low risk of being used by U.S. Persons to evade U.S. tax.
+This Annex II may be modified by a mutual written decision entered into between the Competent Authorities of the Dominican Republic and the United States: (1) to include additional Entities and accounts that present a low risk of being used by U.S. Persons to evade U.S. tax and that have similar characteristics to the Entities and accounts described in this Annex II as of the date of signature of the Agreement; or (2) to remove Entities and accounts that, due to changes in circumstances, no longer present a low risk of being used by U.S. Persons to evade U.S. tax.
 Any such addition or removal shall be effective on the date of signature of the mutual decision, unless otherwise provided therein.
 Procedures for reaching such a mutual decision may be included in the mutual agreement or arrangement described in paragraph 6 of Article 3 of the Agreement.

-I. Exempt Beneficial Owners other than Funds.
-The following Entities shall be treated as Non-Reporting Croatian Financial Institutions and as exempt beneficial owners for purposes of sections 1471 and 1472 of the U.S. Internal Revenue Code, other than with respect to a payment that is derived from an obligation held in connection with a commercial financial activity of a type engaged in by a Specified Insurance Company, Custodial Institution, or Depository Institution.

-A. Governmental Entity.
-The government of Croatia, any political subdivision of Croatia (which, for the avoidance of doubt, includes a state, province, county, or municipality), or any wholly owned agency or instrumentality of Croatia or any one or more of the foregoing (each, a "Croatian Governmental Entity").
-This category is comprised of the integral parts, controlled entities, and political subdivisions of Croatia.

-- 1. An integral part of Croatia means any person, organization, agency, bureau, fund, instrumentality, or other body, however designated, that constitutes a governing authority of Croatia.
-The net earnings of the governing authority must be credited to its own account or to other accounts of Croatia, with no portion inuring to the benefit of any private person.
+- I. Exempt Beneficial Owners other than Funds.
+The following Entities shall be treated as Non-Reporting Dominican Financial Institutions and as exempt beneficial owners for purposes of sections 1471 and 1472 of the U.S. Internal Revenue Code, other than with respect to a payment that is derived from an obligation held in connection with a commercial financial activity of a type engaged in by a Specified Insurance Company, Custodial Institution, or Depository Institution. - A. Governmental Entity.
+The government of the Dominican Republic, any political subdivision of the Dominican Republic (which, for the avoidance of doubt, includes a state, province, county, or municipality), or any wholly owned agency or instrumentality of the Dominican Republic or any one or more of the foregoing (each, a "Dominican Republic Governmental Entity").
+This category is comprised of the integral parts, controlled entities, and political subdivisions of the Dominican Republic. - 1.
+An integral part of the Dominican Republic means any person, organization, agency, bureau, fund, instrumentality, or other body, however designated, that constitutes a governing authority of the Dominican Republic.
+The net earnings of the governing authority must be credited to its own account or to other accounts of the Dominican Republic, with no portion inuring to the benefit of any private person.
 An integral part does not include any individual who is a sovereign, official, or administrator acting in a private or personal capacity. - 2.
-A controlled entity means an Entity that is separate in form from Croatia or that otherwise constitutes a separate juridical entity, provided that: - a) The Entity is wholly owned and controlled by one or more Croatian Governmental Entities directly or through one or more controlled entities; - b) The Entity's net earnings are credited to its own account or to the accounts of one or more Croatian Governmental Entities, with no portion of its income inuring to the benefit of any private person; and
+A controlled entity means an Entity that is separate in form from the Dominican Republic or that otherwise constitutes a separate juridical entity, provided that: - a) The Entity is wholly owned and controlled by one or more Dominican Republic Governmental Entities directly or through one or more controlled entities;